Tuesday, 26 March 2019

 This is not what Heseltine was saying, it may be the case, but it was not the point.

-Meanwhile, John, just stop it!
+In other words, just stop it!

 No comments: